universityofgalway-library/dspace-pure-metadata-matching/docs/enrich_csv.md

 - **CSV mode** matches rows by `handle` and copies columns from another CSV;
 - **JSON mode** matches rows by journal or publisher name against a local JSON file (exported from Pure API);
-- **log mode** matches rows by journal or publisher name against an uploader JSON log and injects UUIDs only.
+- **Log mode** matches rows by journal or publisher name against an uploader JSON log and injects UUIDs only.

 ---